To photograph portraits on a white background, especially for dance photography, you have to make sure the background is not over or underexposed.

-You also can notice that because the background exposure was done correct, the seem from the marley floor and the background does not show.
+You also can notice that because the background exposure was done correctly, the seem from the Marley floor and the background does not show.

 So the only difference between photographing dancers on a background for individual portraits and for groups is the size of the background.